FHA 203k Loan FAQ’s

 • Title update fees charged by the mortgage lender (ensures no contractor liens on the property)

-• Fees charged by contractors (estimates)
+• Fees charged by contractors for 203k Estimates (FHA Compliance Fee)

 • Fees charged by 203k Consultants (SOR, WWU, draw inspections, change orders, etc.),